Sabine Pass LNG Terminal, United States of America

 Construction and infrastructure

 The Federal Energy Regulatory Commission (FERC) approved the project in December 2004.
-Ground breaking for phase 1 of the terminal took place in March 2005.
+The groundbreaking ceremony for phase one of the terminal took place in March 2005.
 This phase came on stream in April 2008 with a send out capacity of 2.6bcf/d.
-Three storage tanks each with a capacity of 160,000m³ were added to the facility during this phase.
+Three 160,000m³ storage tanks were added to the facility during this phase.

-First stage of phase 2 expansion of the terminal was completed in mid-2009.
+First stage of phase two expansion of the terminal was completed in mid-2009.
 This added two storage tanks and increased the send out capacity of the terminal to 4bcf/d.

 BESIX Sanotec - Wastewater Treatment Plants and Sludge Treatment Installations